 The AUC Mission Statement

 The mission of the AUC is to serve members by:

 - sharing AUC resources, experience, insights and know-how amongst members

-- inspiring and fostering innovative use of Apple technology in universities
+- inspiring and fostering innovative uses of Apple technology